elastic/elastic-agent-changelog-tool/docs/getting-started.md

 # this field accommodate a description without length limits.
 #description:

-# Affected component; a word indicating the component this changeset affects.
+# Affected component; usually one of "elastic-agent", "fleet-server", "filebeat", "metricbeat", "auditbeat", "all", etc.
 component:

 # PR URL; optional; the PR number that added the changeset.